jlutz096/Quality-Control/README.md

 <h2>Intro</h2>

 Quality Control in Manufacturing (QCiM) is an software application that takes in images from a theoretical production line.
 Once it has an image, it compares it against a template image.
 A result is returned.
 Grading critera differs from product to product but the overall goal is Quality Control.
+Results are of a higher readability when illustrated with Jupyter Notebook.
+The tutorial section will setforth the steps it takes to create an accurate working application.

 Basic Concept